A Dedicated Drug Crimes Attorney For Fairfax And Federal Court

 Although cocaine in its various forms and cannabis (marijuana) are the most common drugs implicated in arrests for alleged drug crimes, there are many other illegal substances that can lead to criminal charges for those caught in possession of them.
 These include:

 - Xanax and other benzodiazepines

-Depending on the severity of the charges involved, an individual convicted for a drug crime may face prison time, substantial fines, and other consequences including mandatory counseling, community service, parole, probation, drug testing and driver’s license suspension.
-If you are not a citizen of the United States, you might face deportation (“exclusion”).
+Depending on the severity of the charges involved, an individual convicted for a drug crime may face prison time, substantial fines and other consequences, including mandatory counseling, community service, parole, probation, drug testing and driver’s license suspension.
+If you are not a citizen of the United States, you might face deportation (exclusion).
 Unfortunately, when felonies are involved, a person convicted can expect other challenges even after they have fulfilled the terms of their sentence, especially where finding employment or renting a place to live are concerned.
 Don’t take chances with your freedom and your future – talk to an aggressive Virginia criminal defense lawyer about your arrest.
-He’ll get to work at once in trying to find ways to mitigate the fallout and keep you from being convicted.
-Often, even when he is unable to beat a client’s case or get it dismissed, we can still find ways to get the charges and any associated possible penalties seriously reduced.
-Call B.R.
-HICKS, P.C. and put a seasoned legal partner in your corner.
+He’ll get to work at once trying to find ways to mitigate the fallout and keep you from being convicted.
+Often, even when he is unable to beat a client’s case or get it dismissed, he can still find ways to get the charges and any associated possible penalties seriously reduced.
+Call my office and put a seasoned legal partner in your corner.
 Remember: even though you may be completely innocent, you still need to make your case effectively if you expect to avoid a conviction, and no prosecutor or police officer is going to help you do that.
 Take action and contact an aggressive Virginia drug crimes lawyer today.